ThomasHeb/4AxisFoamCutter/README.md

 ## What is new?
-- Rotary knob improved
+- Rotary knob improved (no library needed)
-- Libraries for Arduino can be downloaded directly from here
+- Libraries for Arduino can be downloaded directly from here (solving some issues with library updateds and conflicts with grbl)
 - Added blockdiagrams for setup with Ramps 1.4 / Ramps 1.6
 - Added selection guide for hotwire and power supply
 - Fans are optional, if not connected, Pin 10 do not need to be cutted